reppners/fluentvalidation/README.md

 FluentValidation
 ================

-*A Fluent API for Input and State Validation.*
+*A Fluent API for Input, State amd Assumption Validation.*

 Based on the [Validation][1] library by Andrew Arnott, and a [Blog][2] by Rick Brewster.